aderbalfarias/snippet/Random/TechnicalInterview.md

 ### .NET Core and .NET

-#### Explain what is a Middlaware?
+#### Explain what is a Middleware?
 Middleware is software that's assembled into an app pipeline to handle requests and responses.
-ASP.NET Core provides a rich set of built-in middleware components, but in some scenarios you might want to write a custom middleware.
+ASP.NET Core provides a rich set of built-in middleware components, but in some scenarios, you might want to write a custom middleware.
 Middleware should follow the Explicit Dependencies Principle by exposing its dependencies in its constructor.
 Middleware is constructed once per application lifetime, it is possible to create a middleware pipeline with ```IApplicationBuilder``` inside the method ```public void Configure(IApplicationBuilder app)```.
 The ASP.NET Core request pipeline consists of a sequence of request delegates, called one after the other.<br>
 The incoming requests are passes through this pipeline where all middleware is configured, and middleware can perform some action on the request before passes it to the next middleware.
 Same as for the responses, they are also passing through the middleware but in reverse order.

 #### What are the advantages of ASP.NET Core over ASP.NET?